 As well as any sharing listed above, we may also share your information with third parties, including third-party service providers (for example, those providing legal advice, IT services or payment processing).
 Third parties are required to respect the security of your personal information and to treat it in accordance with the law.
 We never sell your data to third parties.

 We may share your personal information with third parties if we are under a duty to disclose or share your personal information in order to comply with any legal obligation.

 All our third-party service providers are required to take appropriate security measures to protect your personal information.
 Where third parties process your personal information on our behalf as ‘data processors’ they must do so only on our instructions and where they have agreed to treat the information confidentially and to keep it secure.

-Where there is persistent anti-social behaviour on our premises, we may share relevant and limited data with local organisations, for example schools, colleges and other establishments where significant numbers of visitors to the centre may travel from.
+Where there is persistent anti-social behaviour on our premises, we may share relevant and limited data with local organisations, for example schools, colleges and other establishments where significant numbers of visitors to Castle Quarter may travel from.
 Those recipients may then confirm to us if individuals we have notified to them are students at their establishments, or otherwise known to them, so that we can update them if further incidents occur.
 We do this as necessary for our legitimate interests in managing and reducing anti-social behaviour and assisting with the compliance of safety measures to support the safety of customers and on-site personnel.
 Data sharing with local third party organisations may include the sharing of images to identify individuals involved in anti-social behaviour.
 Images will only be shared with a local organisation with whom we have a formal Data Sharing Agreement in place which obliges them to comply with data protection law in relation to any information we share with them.

 We may also need to share your personal information with a regulator or to otherwise comply with the law.